Can Magnolia Trees Be Transplanted?

 Avoid transplanting when the magnolia has already produced leaves, as this can lead to the loss of the tree.
 Also, do not transplant in the summer heat under any circumstances.

 Fall is also not a good time to move the magnolia.
-This is because the tree will not take root by winter and may be severely damaged or even die.
+The tree will not take root by winter and may be severely damaged or even die.

 Before transplanting

 Be sure to dig a hole in the new location before transplanting.
-You need to plant the dug magnolia in its new location as quickly as possible.
-If you delay, the root system can dry out and the tree will die.
+You must move the magnolia to its new location as quickly as possible.
+If you delay, the root system can dry out, and the tree will die.

 Dig up the magnolia in a drip line.